 All of the students who took the BCSSE expressed confidence in their level of academic preparation as measured by the PAP scale.
 With a mean of 7.16 with a range of 0 (minimum) and 10 (maximum) students indicated confidence in their preparation for college.
-Overall males expressed more perceived confidence in their level of preparation than did females.
+Overall males expressed more perceived confidence in their level of preparation than did females but not to a significant degree.
 Likewise, non-first generation students reported more confidence in their preparation than did first generation students.
-Table 9 below contains the means, significance levels and effect sizes for the comparisons.
+See Table 9 below.

-osu Ger First-Generation d Comparisons BCSSE All Student :S Mea ins of mean Ме ans Tests of Scales a ences ean rences Mean SD N Female Male Sig b Effect size c FG Non- FG Sig Effect size c Perceived Academic Preparation (PAP) Student perception of their academic preparation.
-7.16 1.39 2,781 7.10 7.22 09 7.02 7.25 17
+osu Ger nder Co mpariso First-Generation ^d Comparisons BCSSE Scales ^a All Student S Means Tests of mean differences Means Tests of mean differences Mean SD N Female Male Sig ^b Effect size ^c FG Non- FG Sig Effect size ^c Perceived Academic Preparation (PAP) Student perception of their academic preparation.
+7.16 1.36 2,848 7.15 7.17 01 7.08 7.22 10

-&lt;sup>a Scale scores are expressed in 0 (minimum) to 10 (maximum) point scales.
+^a Scale scores are expressed in 0 (minimum) to 10 (maximum) point scales.
 See the following page for complete scale descriptions and component items.

-&lt;sup>b T-test results (2-tailed): \ p<.05, \\ p<.01, \\\ p<.001.
+^b T-test results (2-tailed): p<.05, p<.01, p<.001.
 The smaller the significance level, the less likely that the difference is due to chance.

-&lt;sup>c Effect size is the mean difference divided by pooled standard deviation.
+^c Effect size is the mean difference divided by pooled standard deviation.
 It indicates the practical significance of the mean difference (effect size .2 is often considered small, .5 is moderate, and .8 is large).

-&lt;sup>d First generation is defined as no parent or guardian having graduated with a 4-year college degree.
+^d First generation is defined as no parent or guardian having graduated with a 4-year college degree.